 Please check on the WFOT Approved Education Programmes list on the WFOT website.

-A current programme is one that is running and graduates students and its WFOT approval status is current.
-A discontinued programme is one that no longer takes in or graduates students.
-Its WFOT approval is no longer current.
+A programme described as "Approval Ongoing" is one that is running and graduates students and its WFOT approval status is current.
+Programmes described as "Approval Discontinued" refer to:

 What is the difference between a programme that displays as approved, in review or past review?

 A programme that displays as Approved, currently holds WFOT approval.
-If a programme shows as ‘In review’, it means that it is the year when its review is due.
-If a programme shows as ‘Past review’, the year when its review was due has passed and this means that either a) WFOT has not been notified of the review having taken place, b) the review is still underway, c) the review process has not been initiated, in which case depending on the circumstances and the time that has passed since the review due date, the programme may be deemed not WFOT approved.
+If a programme shows as ‘In review’, it means that it is due for review in the current year.
+If a programme shows as ‘Past review’, the year when its review was due has passed and this means that either a) WFOT has not been notified of the review having taken place, b) the review is still underway, c) the review process has not been initiated, in which case, depending on the circumstances and the time that has passed since the review due date, the programme may be deemed not WFOT approved.

 My programme was not WFOT approved at the time of my graduation, what are the implications of this?
 How can we have it approved?